-INTERNAL AUDIT CHARTER
+1. INTERNAL AUDIT CHARTER

-- 1.1 This Internal Audit Charter sets out the role, authority, and responsibility of Falkirk and Clackmannanshire Councils' (the Councils') Internal Audit Sections, in accordance with the UK Public Sector Internal Audit Standards 2017 (PSIAS). - 1.2 It is a requirement of PSIAS that the Charter is approved by the 'Board'.
-Within the Councils, the Audit Committee is deemed to be the Board.
+- 1.1 The Local Authority Accounts (Scotland) Regulations 2014 introduced a requirement for all Scottish Local Authorities to operate a professional and objective internal auditing service, which must be delivered in accordance with recognised standards.
+This Internal Audit Charter sets out the role, authority, and responsibility of Falkirk and Clackmannanshire Councils' (the Councils') Internal Audit Sections, in accordance with the UK Public Sector Internal Audit Standards, which came into effect in April 2013 and were updated in March 2017 (PSIAS; the Standards). - 1.2 It is a requirement of PSIAS that the Charter is periodically reviewed and presented to senior management and the 'Board' for approval.
+Final approval of the Charter resides with the Board.
+Within the Councils, senior management is defined as the Chief Executive and Directors, and the Audit Committee is deemed to be the Board. - 1.3 The Internal Audit Charter is a formal document that defines the internal audit activity's purpose, authority, and responsibility.
+It establishes Internal Audit's position within the Councils; authorises access to records, personnel, and physical properties relevant to the performance of engagements; and defines the scope of internal audit activities.